richardghirst/PiBits/README.md

 ## How to build and install

 This project is only distributed as source files.
+The build environment is based on Autotools to allow for compilation on the Raspberry Pi, or cross-compilation.

+You may need to install 'autoconf' to build.
+On Raspbian and other Debian based systems this can be achieved with:

+    sudo apt-get install autoconf

-Building it is extremely simple.
+Building is extremely simple:

+    ./autogen.sh
+    ./configure
     make

 To start pi-blaster and have it relaunched automatically on every reboot: